Rising Thunder/System

 As the character is getting comboed while being airborne, every hit will consume a juggle point.

-The max number of juggles and current juggle count is displayed under the combo counter.
+The maximum number of juggle points and current juggle point count is displayed under the combo counter.

-When the max number is reached the character becomes invulnerable to any further hits.
+When the max number is reached, the juggled character becomes invulnerable to any further hits.

 Kinetic Advance